Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Kenneth Bryan Zaslow - BMO Capital Markets (United States)

 Sorry.
 I got to belabor this point.
 I think that's what analysts do, unfortunately.
-But I remember you saying this.
+But I don't understand this.
 You guys exceeded expectations two quarters in a row and reduced your FX.
 Is there something that is less good going forward that kept you in your guidance or is there something to think about?
 Are you on the higher end?
 Is there any change to it?
 It just seems again – again, I apologize for belaboring it, but it seems a little strange with such good results for the last half as well as lower FX.

 Ilene S. Gordon - Ingredion, Inc.

 I'll start off and then I'll turn it to Jim.
 Ken, it's a good question.
 And we feel good about this year.
 But as the last question that we just talked about, South America is still one of those unknowns as it relates to the economy.
-We feel good about our operations and our focus there and our growth in specialty, but there aren't any green shoots in the economies yet to make – put us at the higher end of the range.
+We feel good about our operations and our focus there and our growth in specialty, but there aren't any green shoots in the economies yet to put us at the higher end of the range.
 So, we feel very secure in terms of our range overall.
 But I would say that you look at EMEA, Asia Pac good, North America strong.

 It's just that South America, we're excited about what we've been able to accomplish in the Southern Cone and Argentina.
 Brazil, actually I'm starting to see the GDP for the first time – for 2017 it has a 0.03%.
 I mean, it's barely positive.
-And it looks like we'd hit bottom in Brazil, a very important country, but that could be better, but it's barely positive.
-So, I think, that's the part that we're being conservative about.
+And it looks like we've hit bottom in Brazil, a very important country, but that could be better, but it's barely positive.
+So, I think that's the part that we're being conservative about.
 And so, I know, Jim, we've looked at the different ways to look at it.
-And so, I'd say that South America – it's what's kept me from being overly exuberant.
+And so, I'd say that South America is what kept me from being overly exuberant.

 James D. Gray - Ingredion, Inc.

 Yeah.
 Ken, I think that – maybe to add color on the FX and the rates – really the change in the reais is probably the single largest determinant in our view on FX.
-So, we're still full year think that euro year-over-year and the pound, particularly the pound, are weaker.
+So, we're still full year think the euro year-over-year and the pound, particularly the pound, are weaker.
 We're still seeing devaluation of the Argentine peso.
 Mexico – we're U.S. dollar-denominated in our business, but we still get some impact on our tax rate depending upon whether or not the peso was stronger or weaker relative to the dollar.
-But, really, the toggle has been the reais and whether or not we believe the reais is going to continue in the R$3.20, 3.25-ish range or it's going to weaken to more of the R$3.40 range.
+But, really, the toggle has been the reais and whether or not we believe the reais is going to continue in the BRL 3.20, 3.25-ish range or it's going to weaken to more of the BRL 3.40 range.
 So, we've been a little conservative, I think, on the reais in our forecast for the year.
 Yet we're still balancing that with the political situation there as well.

 Kenneth Bryan Zaslow - BMO Capital Markets (United States)

-Can I ask a longer – a bigger picture longer-term question?
+Can I ask a bigger picture longer-term question?
 If I think about North America, that has exceeded I'm assuming your expectation as well as most people's expectations.
 Can you continue to grow that off the current base outside acquisitions?

 Ilene S. Gordon - Ingredion, Inc.

 I'll start off and then turn it to Jim.
 But we've added capacity in specialty products in North America.
-So, as an example, we've talked about this specialty asset in Indianapolis that has just only come on stream in the last six months.
+So, as an example, we've talked about this specialty asset in Indianapolis that has just only come onstream in the last six months.
 And so, we're excited about qualifying customers and growing there.
 So, as it relates to specialty products, absolutely.
 We would expect to be able to continue to grow them to mid to single-digit – high single-digit growth in North America, which is a terrific market, where consumers want healthy ingredients.
 They'll pay more for non-GMO, texture solutions, special sweeteners.
 So, that's where we're really focusing a lot of our energy.
 And, of course, Mexico GDP growth is better than the normal, closer to 2% or more when you look at the next couple years.
 So, we see opportunities there.
-Jim, I don't know if you want to add there.

 James D. Gray - Ingredion, Inc.